-- Java's FileReader class allows you to read a data file as characters instead of bytes. - We've wrapped the FileReader in a BufferedReader class, which provides a readLine() method and the ability to read a data file one line at a time.
+- Java's FileReader class allows you to read a data file as characters instead of bytes. - You can wrap the FileReader class in a BufferedReader class, which provides a readLine() method and the ability to read a data file one line at a time. - This is done with a line of code such as this: